Global Climate Agreements: Successes and Failures

 What are the alternatives to the Paris Agreement?

 Many experts foresee the most meaningful climate action happening outside of the Paris Agreement.
 Some call for the creation of a climate club—an idea championed by Yale University economist William Nordhaus—that would penalize countries that do not meet their obligations or do not join.
-Others propose new treaties [PDF] that apply to specific emissions or sectors to complement the Paris Agreement.
+Others propose new agreements [PDF] that apply to specific emissions or sectors to complement the Paris accord.